snowpackdata/tools-github-learner/README.md

 *   **Versioning:** Creates versioned analysis files (e.g., `repo-analysis-v1.md`, `repo-analysis-v2.md`) instead of overwriting.
 *   **Token Management:** Estimates input tokens and calculates available output tokens based on the selected model's context window (from `config.yaml`), instructing the model to stay within limits.
 *   **Cleanup:** Provides a command to remove cloned repositories and input files.
+*   **Refresh:** Provides a command to completely remove the output directory and all its contents (repos, inputs, analyses).
 *   **List:** Lists previously analyzed repositories.

 ## Installation